 During August 2005, the Company entered into forward-starting interest rate swap contracts which fix the ten-year treasury rate for a financing in February 2007 at a weighted-average rate of 4.32% per annum on notional amounts aggregating \$425.0 million, which go into effect in February 2007 and expire in February 2017.
 The Company entered into the interest rate swap contracts designated and qualifying as a cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the Treasury rate in contemplation of obtaining ten-year fixed-rate financing in early 2007.
 SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133"), as amended and interpreted, establishes accounting and reporting standards for derivative instruments.
 The Company has formally documented all of its relationships between hedging instruments and hedged items, as well as its risk-management objective and strategy for undertaking various hedge transactions.
 The Company also assesses and documents, both at the hedging instrument's inception and on an ongoing basis, whether the derivatives that are used in hedging transactions are highly effective in offsetting changes in cash flows associated with the hedged items.
 All components of the forward-starting interest rate swap contracts were included in the assessment of hedge effectiveness.
-At September 30, 2005, derivatives with a fair value of \$3.4 million were included in Prepaid Expenses and Other Assets and derivatives with a fair value of \$0.3 million were included in Other Liabilities within the Company's Consolidated Balance Sheet.
-The Company has recorded the changes in fair value of the swap contracts related to the effective portion of the interest rate contracts totaling approximately \$3.1 million in Accumulated Other Comprehensive Income (loss) will be reclassified to interest expense over the term of the forecasted fixed-rate debt.
-The Company does not expect to reclassify any amounts recorded within accumulate
+At September 30, 2005, derivatives with a fair value of \$3.4 million were included in Prepaid Expenses and Other Assets and derivatives with a fair value of \$0.3 million were included in Other Liabilities within the Company's Consolidated Balance Sheets.
+The Company has recorded the changes in fair value of the swap contracts related to the effective portion of the interest rate contracts totaling approximately \$3.1 million in Accumulated Other Comprehensive Income (Loss) within the Company's Consolidated Balance Sheets.
+The amount of hedge ineffectiveness was not material.
+The accumulated comprehensive income (loss) will be reclassified